Purdue-CS193/homework-0-TaydenWhite/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Tayden White's First CS193 Homework
+- I enjoy the relaxed atmosphere of the lectures
+- I appreciate how the course is set up with weighting and grades
+- I like the classeroom that the course is taught in

 ```markdown
 Syntax highlighted code block